Looking for info about dams? Get to know Melbourne's water storage reservoirs, which help secure our water supply now and into the future.

-Our 10 major reservoirs store water collected from the catchments.
+Our 10 major reservoirs store water collected from the catchments, and other sources, for example, the Victorian Desalination Plant.
 Together, they have a storage capacity of 1,810 billion litres, and vary in size from the smaller O’Shannassy (3 billion litres) to the massive Thomson (1,068 billion litres).

-off-stream reservoirs receive water transferred from on-stream reservoirs or other sources - for example Sugarloaf Reservoir, which can receive water from the North-South Pipeline
+off-stream reservoirs, where water is transferred from on-stream reservoirs or other sources: for example, Sugarloaf Reservoir, which can receive water from the North-South Pipeline.

 |Thomson||Thomson catchment, located in Thomson State Forest and a small part of Baw Baw National Park||1,068|

 |Upper Yarra||Upper Yarra catchment, in the Yarra Ranges National Park||200|